 All the information, tips, warnings, and errors that occur during synchronization are recorded in the synchronization log.
-You can configure the type of information to record separately for each system connection.
+You can configure the type of information to record separately for each system connection and synchronization workflow.

-To configure the content of the synchronization log
+To configure the content of the synchronization log for a system connection

-- 1. To configure the synchronization log for target system connection, select the Configuration > Target system category in the Synchronization Editor. - OR -
+- To configure the synchronization log for target system connection, in the Synchronization Editor, select the Configuration > Target system category. - OR -

-To configure the synchronization log for the database connection, select the Configuration > One Identity Manager connection category in the Synchronization Editor.
+To configure the synchronization log for the database connection, in the Synchronization Editor, select the Configuration > One Identity Manager connection category.

-- 2. Select the General view and click Configure. - 3.
-Select the Synchronization log view and set Create synchronization log. - 4.
-Enable the data to be logged.
+- 2. In the General section, click Setup.

+- 3. In the Synchronization log section, set Create synchronization log.

+- 4. Enable the data to be logged.